pingcap/docs/tikv-configuration-file.md

 + The cache size of a Blob file
 + Default value: `"0GB"`
 + Minimum value: `0`
-+ Recommended value: It is recommended that after the database has stabilized, set the RocksDB block cache (`storage.block-cache.capacity`) to just above 95% of the Block Cache hit rate based on monitoring, and `blob-cache-size` to `(total memory size) * 50% - (size of block cache)`.
-This is to ensure that the block cache is large enough to cache the entire RocksDB, while keeping the blob cache as large as possible.
-However, do not set the value of the blob cache too large.
-Otherwise the block cache hit rate will drop significantly.
++ Recommended value: After database stabilization, it is recommended to set the RocksDB block cache (`storage.block-cache.capacity`) based on monitoring to maintain a block cache hit rate of at least 95%, and set `blob-cache-size` to `(total memory size) * 50% - (size of block cache)`.
+This is to ensure that the block cache is sufficiently large to cache the entire RocksDB, while maximizing the blob cache size.
+However, to prevent a significant drop in the block cache hit rate, do not set the blob cache size too large.
 + Unit: KB|MB|GB

 ### `min-gc-batch-size`